ReneSesa/Airbnb/readme.md

 ### How To Use

+To get the dataset used in this project contact: rene.sesa@fer.hr

 1. Install R and RStudio
 2. Make some directory (ex.
 "AIRBNB")
 3. put main_sap_rozi_jednorozi.Rmd and functions.r files in directory ("AIRBNB")